Center for Distance and Innovative Learning

 Office: 233 Keese Hall

-The Center for Distance and Innovative Learning (CDIL) supports online learning by providing more flexible access to credit courses, degree programs, and certificates.
-Online and hybrid/blended courses are supported by a learning management system (LMS), accessed from the Rhodes State College website.
-Students must have access to and be comfortable with using a computer and the internet to take these online courses.
+The Center for Distance and Innovative Learning (CDIL) supports the delivery of flexible, online credit courses, degree programs, and certificates.
+Rhodes State College utilizes a Learning Management System (LMS) to deliver online and hybrid/blended courses.
+The LMS is easily accessed through the college's website.
 Instructions on accessing the learning management system are mailed to students before the term begins.

-Online courses are delivered through regular and substantive online interactions between the instructor and students as well as student to student.
 Online courses provide flexibility to learn at home, work or anywhere with internet access.
 Some online courses are supplemented by a course information packet, study guide, and/or textbook that is available either in hard copy or in electronic format.
+Additionally, some online course may require proctored exams.
+Check the course syllabus for more information.

 Technical Skills Needed

-- Ability to use Windows operating system or Macintosh operating system;
+- use Windows operating system or Macintosh operating system;

-- Ability to use a web browser (such as Firefox or Google Chrome);
+- use a web browser (such as Firefox or Google Chrome);

 Recommended Computer Specifications